 Is that the body relatively quickly adapts to a training volume.
 After a few weeks or months, your body no longer evolves.
 At the same time, you also have to feel it like a challenge.
 You remain on the same level if you run the same number of kilometers at the same pace.
 There are two opportunities for progress: Number of kilometers and speed.

-To increase the number of kilometers is the easiest method, and if you do it gradually, the risk of injuries is relatively small.
+Increasing the number of kilometers is the easiest method, and if you do it gradually, the risk of injuries is relatively small.
 If you Increase the speed, increases at the same time the risk of injuries.
 Therefore, you have to find a balance and respect your current level.
 There are two main types of marathon training: The long-run LSD and interval training.

 Other training types are variants of these.
 Below are some optimal training types, when we aim to run a marathon race.